JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

 ## Add a multiplatform dependency

 > If you have experience developing Android apps, adding a multiplatform dependency is similar to adding a
-> Gradle dependency in a regular Android project.
-The only difference is that you need to add it to a specific source set.
+> Gradle dependency to a regular Android project.
+> The only difference is that you need to add the dependency to a specific source set rather than to the module as a whole.
 >
 {style="tip"}